EPI Scholarship Program Numbers Grow

 - Founded in 1952, Kwame Nkrumah University of Science and Technology, Kumasi acts as a center of excellence in Africa for research, the teaching of science and technology, and industrial and socio-economic development for Ghana, Africa, and other nations in the world.

-- Founded in 1992, the University of Development Studies is a multi-campus institution with the principal objective of addressing the environmental and socio-economic issues that characterize northern Ghana and other rural areas in the country.
+- Founded in 1992, The University for Development Studies is a multi-campus institution with the principal objective of addressing the environmental and socio-economic issues that characterize northern Ghana and other rural areas in the country.
 It also conducts basic, applied and policy-oriented demand-driven commissioned research and scholarship to further its work in these areas.

 EPI is honored to be associated with these most prestigious institutions.